-The main thing to do in Namche Bazaar is to acclimatize.
-But your body is doing that naturally, so why not help it along by trekking high and sleeping low, the golden rule of trekking in the Himalayas.
+The main thing trekkers do in Namche Bazaar is acclimatize.
+While your body is doing that naturally, why not help out by trekking high and sleeping low, the golden rule of trekking in the Himalayas.

 Hiking up the hill behind Namche Bazaar allows you to see a view of Mt.
-Everest herself.
+Everest itself.
 Even more impressive is the outline of Ama Dablam, a closer mountain that’s recognizable from any angle.
-The hike all the way to Everest View Hotel takes about 45 minutes to an hour, but there are some great spots even before then to admire the view.
+The hike all the way to Everest View Hotel takes about 45 minutes to an hour, but there are some great spots even before the top to admire the view.

 8. Visit the Local Weekend Bazaar

-There’s nothing really on sale that trekkers would be interested in buying (what are you going to do with a 5 kilo bag of onions?), but it’s an interesting experience wandering around with the locals.
+Although the bazaay may not have much for sale that trekkers would buy (what are you going to do with a 5 kilo bag of onions?), but it’s an interesting experience wandering around with the locals.

 9. Go to a Museum and learn about Sherpa Culture